SHAHCoinvip/shahcoin/doc/README.md

-Shahcoin Core
+SHAHCOIN Core
 =============

 Setup
 ---------------------
-Shahcoin Core is the original Shahcoin client and it builds the backbone of the network.
+SHAHCOIN Core is the original Shahcoin client and it builds the backbone of the network.
 It downloads and, by default, stores the entire history of Shahcoin transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Shahcoin Core, visit [shahcoincore.org](https://shahcoincore.org/en/download/).
+To download SHAHCOIN Core, visit [shah.vip](https://shah.vip/en/download/).

 Running
 ---------------------
-The following are some helpful notes on how to run Shahcoin Core on your native platform.
+The following are some helpful notes on how to run SHAHCOIN Core on your native platform.

 ### Unix